 At our headquarters and across all of our production sites, the number of external visitors is being kept to a minimum.
 For example, all appointments with external parties are being postponed unless they are business-critical.
 Before entering Grünenthal’s production sites, the body temperature of all visitors and all staff from external companies or third parties is measured.

 Current status within our supply chain

-We are not experiencing any supply shortages.
-However, Grünenthal purchases selected raw materials and finished products either directly or indirectly from Chinese manufacturers.
+We are not currently experiencing any significant supply shortages.
+However, Grünenthal purchases raw materials and finished products directly and indirectly around the globe, including major pharmaceutical supply markets such as China, India and the US.
 In this context, we are in close exchange with our brokers and suppliers, and are constantly monitoring the situation.
 In general, Grünenthal follows a strict inventory and safety stock policy that enables us to mitigate short-term supply shortages and ensure that we can supply our products to patients.
 If our Business Continuity team detects any severe supply shortages that might potentially disrupt the supply of our products, we will inform our affected partners as soon as possible.